berichan/ACNHMobileSpawner/README.md

 Based heavily on [NHSE](https://github.com/kwsch/NHSE).

+You run this at your own risk, I'm not responsible for anything.

 ### Android builds

 The application requires an Android device running at minimum Android 4.4 (KitKat) with support for OpenGLES2.

-Builds are not guaranteed to be stable and you run them at your own risk.
+Builds are not guaranteed to be stable.
 You may download the [apk files here](https://github.com/berichan/ACNHMobileSpawner/releases).

 ### iOS builds